Baked Vegan Apple Cider Donuts (Easy + Delicious!)

 Oil-free: swap in an equal amount of applesauce for the oil.
 For the sugar coating, dip each donut directly into the cinnamon sugar 5 minutes after baking.
 If the donuts are too hot to handle, use a fork to gently flip them in the sugar.

-Gluten free: use gluten-free 1:1 baking flour, such as Bob’s Red Mill in the blue bag.
+Gluten free: use gluten-free 1:1 baking flour, such as King Arthur Measure-for-Measure gluten free baking flour

 Nutrition